SuperOfficeDocs/superoffice-docs/docs/privacy/soft-delete.md

 To summarize: for the person and contact tables, a **delete** through any API becomes an update to a date field; and any **select** automatically gets conditions that make such rows disappear.
 A background process will periodically clean up soft-deleted records that are too old.

 For users, it means that delete operations can be undone.
-For DBAs the deep delete means a more consistent database.
+For DBAs, the deep delete means a more consistent database.
 And for lawyers, the threat of GDPR non-compliance becomes smaller.
 What could be better?